opensearch-project/documentation-website/_opensearch/install/rpm.md

 # RPM

-Installing OpenSearch using the RPM Package Manager (RPM) distribution simplifies the process considerably when compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
-Several technical considerations, such as the installation path and the creation of a service managed by `systemd`, as examples, are handled automatically during installation.
+Installing OpenSearch using RPM Package Manager (RPM) simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
+Several technical considerations, such as the installation path, location of configuration files, and the creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.

 Generally speaking, installing OpenSearch from the RPM distribution can be broken down into a few steps: